 I have published on Qurratulain Hyder in The Postcolonial World.
-My chapter on Bangladeshi writer, Akhtaruzzman Elias has recently been accepted for publication in a forthcoming edited collection, Re-Membering Twentieth Century Bengal and I have also been invited to workshop it at The Dartmouth South-South Forum’s First Annual Workshop on “Home Lost” in August 2019.
+My forthcoming publications include an article on Arundhati Roy’s The Ministry of Utmost Happiness in a special edition of Postcolonial Studies on “Alter-Global Politics”.
+My book chapter on Bangladeshi writer, Akhtaruzzman Elias’s Khoabnama, is going to be published in a forthcoming edited collection, Re-Membering Twentieth Century Bengal and I have been invited to workshop it at The Dartmouth South-South Forum’s First Annual Workshop on “Home Lost” in August 2019.
 I have been presenting on my book chapters at various annual conferences of organizations such as Modern Language Association, the North-East Modern Languages Association, the American Comparative Literature Association, and the South Asian Literary Association.

 I am developing a second book project around the role of death, ruin, and repair-work in cities of the Global South where debris and detritus often become the site for an emergent community based on the relationality of human and non-human.
 Arundhati Roy’s 2017 novel The Ministry of Utmost Happiness as well as iterations of various courses I have taught on Migrants, Refugees, and Borders, have helped shaped the project where I also intend to examine cities in South-East Asia, and migrant and refugee settlements in North and Sub-Saharan Africa.